Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Simulation Results

 \subsubsection{Convergence Performance Evaluation}

-In the following, we analyze the impact of different key hyper-parameters on the convergence of the proposed GDMDDPG algorithm and further compare its convergence with that of different DRL methods.
+We analyze the impact of different key hyperparameters on the convergence of the proposed GDMDDPG algorithm and further compare its convergence with that of different DRL methods.

-\textit{(i) Hyper-parameter Optimization Results}: Fig.~\ref{fig: LR and noise schedule functions}(a) shows the convergence performance of the GDMDDPG algorithm under different learning rates.
-It is evident that the algorithm performs better in terms of both accuracy and stability when the learning rate is set to $5 \times 10^{-4}$.
-This is because, with a smaller learning rate, the learning process of the agent becomes too slow, often leading to premature convergence to a local optimal.
+\textit{(i) Hyperparameter Optimization Results}: Fig.~\ref{fig: LR and noise schedule functions}(a) shows the convergence performance of the GDMDDPG algorithm under different learning rates.
+The algorithm demonstrates enhanced performance in both accuracy and stability when employing a learning rate of $5 \times 10^{-4}$.
+This is because, with a smaller learning rate, the learning process of the agent becomes too slow, often leading to premature convergence to a local optimum.
 On the contrary, a larger learning rate makes the parameter update step of the neural network larger, resulting in the algorithm oscillating or even not converging during the training process.

 Fig.~\ref{fig: LR and noise schedule functions}(b) shows the convergence performance of the GDMDDPG algorithm under different noise scheduler functions.
 The effectiveness of the diffusion model is highly dependent on the noise schedule function, which determines how the noise level changes with the diffusion steps.
 Specifically, this function influences the ability of the model to learn and generate high-quality samples by controlling the noise variation in the diffusion process.
 To systematically assess the effect of different noise scheduler functions on the proposed GDMDDPG algorithm, we conduct comparative simulations using three representative scheduling functions, \textit{i.e.}, VP, linear, and cosine.
-As can be seen, the GDMDDPG algorithm performs better when VP is used as a noise scheduling function, which suggests that it is more helpful in solving the formulated CSEMOP.
+As can be seen, the GDMDDPG algorithm achieves superior performance when VP is employed as the noise scheduling function, indicating its greater effectiveness for addressing the formulated optimization problem.

-\textit{(ii) Comparison with Other Methods}: Fig.~\ref{fig:comparison results} shows the convergence curves of all the methods in terms of the reward and three optimization objectives.
-The results show that the performance of the diffusion model-based DDPG algorithm without the noise perturbation mechanism is significantly degraded, particularly during the initial phase of training, the UAV frequently flies out of the target area.
-This is due to the fact that DDPG is a deterministic policy algorithm, and the noise perturbation mechanism not only enhances the exploration ability of the DDPG algorithm on the solution space, but also effectively alleviates the issue of outputting boundary actions during the early stage of training.
-Moreover, it can be found that the TD3 algorithm outperforms the DDPG algorithm.
-This improvement is attributed to the fact that TD3 mitigates the overestimation issue of Q-values in DDPG by introducing dual Q-networks and enhances training stability through target policy smoothing regularization.